oscarpedrero/BloodyBoss/README.md

 **BloodyBoss** is a mod for V Rising that allows you to create VBlood world bosses with random rewards that can be set for each of the world bosses.

+## NEW IN 1.1.0

-**NEW INN 1.1.0** The location of the configuration file has been changed to the root config folder.
+ - The location of the configuration file has been changed to the root config folder.
+ - Now players who have killed a world boss will exit after the world boss death message, review the configuration file to adapt it to your liking.

 <details>
 <summary>Changelog</summary>